 Although I’m a Christian, I endeavour to reason in “secular English” because that’s the common tongue.
 Although my faith founds, surrounds and informs my views, I (and other Christians) observe and reason in the way anyone else would.

-I believe human beings are extremely significant – all of us, without exception.
+#1 Human beings are extremely significant – all of us, without exception.

 Of all the things on Earth, nothing is more significant than a human being.